ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/networked-individualism.md

 "Mr. Hero, you have a beautiful house, a really sexy house," yelled Emilio as Alex found a spot among the Mexicans and prepared to smile.

-It was the most beautiful place Alex had ever been, he thought.
-It was like being inside of the bright jewelry cases in the mall, but it was cool and wet at the same time.
-The dark stone underlying the hills of Yangmingshan formed the back of the living room, with a faint smell of sulphur.
+Hero's home was like a jewelry case, but cool and wet, smelling slightly of sulphur, from the dark stone underlying the hills of Yangmingshan.

 Emilio took the picture.
 The group crowded around Emilio's camera.

 "Oh no, lets do another," said Emilio.
+He turned to Alex.

-"Your nose, looks like a boner on your face."
+"Your nose, it looks like a boner on your face."

 ---